 Level 2 Gym Instructor Course

-Before diving into the world of personal training, you’ll need to start by getting your Level 2 gym instructor certificate.
+Before diving into the world of personal training, you’ll need to start by getting the right qualifications from a reputable training provider such as The Health and Fitness Institute, everyone starts with a Level 2 gym instructor certificate.
 This is the foundation of your fitness career and will give you the basics of gym-based exercises.

 With this qualification you’ll be able to work in a gym as a fitness instructor, but not yet as personal trainer.
 It’s aimed at beginners and can be completed by anyone over 16 years old.